rust-lang/nomicon/src/atomics/acquire-release.md

               │ false │
               └───────┘
 ```

-We can now use the second coherence rule from before to follow _forward_ the
-arrow from the `guard` bubble all the way to the `+= 1;`, determining that it is
-only possible for that read to see `0` as its value.

 This leads us to the proper memory orderings for any mutex (and other locks like
 RW locks too, even): use `Acquire` to lock it, and `Release` to unlock it.
 So